Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 Q: Is Sleeping at Your Feet a Dominance Sign?

-No. Modern behavior science does not support this idea.
+No. Modern behaviour science does not support this idea.

 Q: Why Does my Dog Sleep at my Feet Instead of his Bed?